 Assistance or Service Animal / Guide Dog

-If you need to fly with an assistance dog, you must state so during the purchase process by selecting the Passenger with Special Needs option.
+If you need to travel with an assistance dog, you must meet the following general requirements:

 • The dog must be at least 3 months old and be duly identified through a tattoo or microchip.